 Minimizes Serious Falls

-This statistic measures the percentage of long-term stay patients which have had falls leading to severe injury.
-We use this statistic in calculating our nursing ratings.
+This metric indicates the percentage of long-term residents which sustained falls leading to major injury.
+This is one of the statistics we use in computing our nursing ratings.

 Minimizes Urinary Tract Infections

-This is the percentage of patients who have had a urinary tract infection.
-These infections are associated with poor hygiene.
+This is the percentage of residents who have had a urinary tract infection.
+These infections are linked to poor hygiene.

 Appropriately Uses Anti-Psychotic Medication